chadw1n/WD-Seatwork-1/readme.md

 These technologies are used without frameworks to strengthen my understanding of raw web development and layout behavior.

 ### Key Components
-- Four unique header and footer designs
+- Multiple header and footer designs

+- Hover and animation effects

 - Responsive navigation menus